Stem Cell Therapy for Liver Disease

 The good news is that the liver has regenerative properties, however, this functionality is limited.
 The liver’s ability to regenerate is subject to its reserved energy.
 Although more than 18,000 people currently await liver transplantation in the United States, only 5,000 organs will be transplanted in the next year.
 The time for stem cell therapy for liver disease is now!

 Although stem cell therapy for liver damage is still in its experimental stage, the possibility is high.
 Harnessed stem cells have the ability to produce countless hepatocytes which can be transplanted to regenerate the liver.
 A recent study published in Stem Cells and Development showed excellent results in mice with increased survivability in liver failure.

-Stem cell therapy for liver disease is offered by Physician First Choice’ US Board Certified Stem Cell Doctors.
-Contact us Today for an Evaluation for stem cell treatment Today!
+Stem cell therapy for liver disease is offered by R3 Stem Cell International.
+Contact us Today for an Evaluation for stem cell treatment!